DRCL-USC/Hector_Simulation/Readme.md

 * In a new terminal: `rosrun hector_control hector_ctrl`

 * Click the start button at the bottom of the simulator, the robot should stand up/move away
+* In some occasions the controller does not kick in after starting, please terminate the controller with ctrl + \\.
+Then go back to the simulator, pause, and reset (ctrl + R).
+Rerun controller.

 ## Cite Us: